 Post

-The January 2026 Microsoft cumulative updates appear to have broken the native Citrix Director shadowing functionality on Windows Server-based VDAs.
+The January 2026 Microsoft cumulative updates broke native Citrix Director shadowing on Windows Server-based VDAs.
 Sessions can no longer be shadowed directly from the Director console.

 The Workaround: MSRA-Based Shadowing via Director Server